AdamS040/Equity-Research-Dashboard/docs/BACKEND_IMPLEMENTATION_PLAN.md

 - **NEW**: Real-time portfolio updates and WebSocket services
 - **NEW**: Portfolio optimization and rebalancing capabilities
 - **NEW**: Tax lot tracking and cost basis calculations
+- **NEW**: Complete DCF analysis engine with sensitivity analysis and Monte Carlo simulations
+- **NEW**: Comprehensive risk analysis with VaR, stress testing, and backtesting
+- **NEW**: Options analysis system with Black-Scholes pricing and Greeks calculations
+- **NEW**: Comparable analysis system with peer benchmarking and valuation multiples

 ## Architecture Overview